 To perform the marginal association in Figure S4, we fit a model with only li terms, and performed stepwise feature elimination (eliminating the gene with the highest p-value at each step) until all included terms had a significance level of p≤0.05/16.
 Linear model term significance was tested using the Type III Sums of Squares ANOVA implementation given in the car package in R. The same method was used to perform the marginal association in Figure S3, substituting g for r.

 We expanded this approach to train models containing ε terms of up to n-way complexity using a “stepwise search” approach.
 First, we use the marginal association procedure above to initialize the model at n=1.
 Then, n is incremented by 1, and all possible n-way interactions between the genes contained in the existing (i.e. n-1) model are added as additional εj features.
 Each term in this proposed “n-way” model is tested for significance using Type III Sums of Squares ANOVA, those with p > 0.05 are discarded, and the model is updated.
-This “stepwise addition” procedure is repeated until either n reaches 5, or the number of genes in the n-1 model is less than n (i.e. there are no more possible interaction terms).
+This “stepwise addition” procedure is repeated until either n reaches 5, or the number of unique genes in the n-1 model is less than n (i.e. there are no more possible interaction terms to search).
 After the stepwise addition procedure is finished, the remaining terms are more rigorously tested for statistical significance by performing stepwise feature elimination (as in the marginal association procedure) until all included terms have a significance level of p≤0.05/k, where k is the number of all possible 1-5 gene combinations amongst the marginally associated genes.

-Defining a non-linear system model
+Defining a neural network system model

-We will define an ‘efflux and compensatory activation’ schematic of ABC transporter function which we will later fit as a neural network.
+We will define an ‘efflux and influence’ schematic of ABC transporter function which we will later fit as a neural network.
 First, we normalize resistance data in each drug by dividing with the maximum observed resistance in that drug:

 rnormd≡rdmax⁡(rd)